SamixGroup/ChatModer/README.md

  `composer install`

- To run your bot set BOT_TOKEN and BOT_ID as yours and run:
+ To run your bot set BOT_TOKEN and BOT_ID in .env as yours and run:

  `php longpolling.php`